thomsult/Linky-HASS/README.md

       email: !secret linky.email
     ```

-2. Copy the contents of `secrets.yaml` and add it to your Home Assistant secrets file.
+2. Copy the contents into to your `secrets.yaml` and complete your credential

     ```yaml
     linky.api_key: Your secret Key